rhysinward/dengue_pipeline/README.md

 - You will need your own personal account to download data from [GISAID](https://gisaid.org/).
 - This step harmonizes metadata and FASTA files to match the schema format.

-## Step 2c (Optional): De-duplication of Sequences and Metadata from GenBank and GISAID
+## Step 2c (Optional): De-duplication and merging of Sequences and Metadata from GenBank and GISAID

 - Since some sequences are present in both sources, it's necessary to remove duplicates before creating a joint dataset.
 - Due to low sampling of dengue, identical sequences across datasets are expected to be rare.
 - We identify duplicates by comparing sequences with the same country and collection date; if sequences are identical, we de-duplicate them.

-## Step 2d (Optional): Concatenate Sequences from GenBank and GISAID (applicable to any metadata + FASTA following the same naming convention)

-- Merge FASTA and metadata from both sources.
+- Merge de-duplicated FASTA and metadata from both sources.

 ## Step 3: filter for sequences from SEA